ZhengGong-hub/CML_toy/README.md

 ### We do not account for heterogeneity of argriculture, production, service sector
 I do not know why we would care.

+### for identification strategy, we need common support identified and drop the samples that P(D|X) too close to 0 or 1.